ytree-project/ytree/doc/source/TreeFarm.rst

 This process will create a new halo catalogs with the additional field representing the descendent ID for each halo.
 These can be loaded using ``yt`` like any other catalogs.
-Once complete, the final merger-tree can be loaded into a :ref:`TreeFarm Arbor <load-treefarm>`.
+Once complete, the final merger-tree can be
+:ref:`loaded into ytree <load-treefarm>`.

 .. _ancestor_search: